Chapter 3: Student Affairs03:05:14 Counseling Services and Informed Consent

-The Northeast State Community College Counseling and Testing Services department provides free, short-term counseling, assessment, crisis intervention, and referral for students.
+Northeast State Community College’s Counseling Services office provides free, short-term counseling, assessment, crisis intervention, and referral for students.
 Counseling provides an opportunity for students to discover more about themselves while learning new skills to cope with personal, social, and academic demands.

-The objective of the College’s Counseling Services office is to help students:
+The objectives of Counseling Services are to help students:

 Counseling Services also provides consultative services to the institution within its scope and is an integral part of the College’s Safe Campus initiative.

-Counseling services are provided by the Director of Counseling and Testing Services, a master’s level counselor, and graduate students completing an internship in a master’s level counseling or social work program in partnering colleges and universities.
+Counseling services are provided by the Director of Student Services/Counselor, a Licensed Professional Counselor/Mental Health Service Provider License #3832, and graduate students completing an internship in a master’s level counseling or social work program at partnering colleges and universities.
 Students are encouraged to be an active participant during and between counseling sessions to enhance the change process.
 Students should expect to be treated with care and respect.

 Students who exhibit symptoms of long-term psychiatric conditions or severe substance abuse or dependence or who require ongoing therapy, medication, and/or psychiatric services will be referred to a local community mental health provider.

-Students who have issues outside of the expertise of the College counselors will also be referred to community mental health providers.
-Counseling Services may provide support for academic-related issues and crisis intervention even if the students are referred to community mental health providers.
+Students who have issues outside of the expertise of the College counselors will be referred to community mental health providers.
+Counseling Services may continue to provide support for academic-related issues and crisis intervention as the students transition to community mental health providers.

-The Director of Counseling and Testing Services shall serve as the records custodian of inactive counseling records.
-In the event of an emergency, the Dean of Student Development shall have access to counseling records and will become the records custodian until he/she identifies a new counselor.
+The Director of Student Services/Counselor shall serve as the records custodian of all counseling records.
+In the event of an emergency, the Dean of Enrollment Management and Dean of Students shall have access to counseling records and will become the records custodian until a new counselor is identified.

 Risk for Harm to Self